Thuynh808/Security-Onion-SOC-Workshop/README.md

     ![Image 2](https://i.imgur.com/C0BuQrR.png)
 <br><br>

   Lets GO!
-We have successfully downloaded and imported the malicious pcap file into Security Onion.
-We can see it being analyzed by Suricata and Zeek.
-This file will serve as the basis for our network traffic analysis and threat hunting exercises, providing a hands-on experience in identifying and investigating cybersecurity threats.
+We've successfully downloaded and imported the malicious pcap file into Security Onion.
+With the file now being analyzed by Suricata and Zeek, we can dive into network traffic analysis and threat hunting, gaining hands-on experience in identifying and investigating cybersecurity threats.

 </details>